robotframework/robotframework/doc/userguide/src/CreatingTestData/TestDataSyntax.rst

 extension are parsed by default.
 If you would rather use just :file:`.md` or :file:`.markdown` extension, that needs to be configured separately.

-Robot Framework data can also be created in the `JSON format`_ that is targeted more for tool developers than normal Robot Framework users.
+Robot Framework supports also `JSON data format`_ that is targeted more for tool developers than normal Robot Framework users.
 Only JSON files with the custom :file:`.rbt` extension are parsed by default.